MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 Frequently Asked Questions

 MTD is based on gross income, also called qualifying income.
 HMRC tests your total gross receipts from self-employment and property before any expenses are deducted.
-Your net profit is used to calculate the tax you owe but plays no part in determining whether you are mandated into MTD.
+Net profit is used to calculate the tax you owe but plays no part in deciding whether you are mandated into MTD.

-Does Rental Income count Before or After expenses for MTD?
+Does rental income count before or after expenses for MTD?

-What if My Profit is below £50,000 but My Turnover is Above it?
+What if my profit is below £50,000 but my turnover is above it?

-You are still mandated into MTD.
-The threshold test is applied exclusively to gross qualifying income.
-A landlord with £55,000 gross rental income and £40,000 in expenses has a net profit of £15,000 but a qualifying income of £55,000 and must use MTD from April 2026.
+You are still mandated.
+The test applies only to gross qualifying income.
+A landlord with £55,000 gross rent and £40,000 of expenses has a £15,000 net profit but a £55,000 qualifying income, and must use MTD from April 2026.

 KM